bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-07-21-mirror-has-two-faces.md

-<![endif]-->

 _+ intro by BFI Events Programmer Kimberley Sheehan_

 Rose (Streisand), an unlucky-in-love college professor, is at the end of her tether with dating.
 Thanks to her sister’s meddling she’s thrown together with Gregory (Bridges), a fellow professor who has determined that his ideal marriage is a platonic one.
 Barbra Streisand’s third feature as a director is an underappreciated, witty romcom gem with a fabulous Oscar®-nominated turn from Lauren Bacall (as Rose’s mother).
 **bfi.org.uk**

 **A contemporary review**
 It’s beginning to look like Barbara Streisand is on a one-woman campaign to revive the genres of old Hollywood – first the strenuously romantic melodrama of _The Prince of Tides_, and now this film, a satisfyingly old-fashioned romantic comedy destined to tickle the sensibilities of those who find contemporary American cinema too mechanised, macho and noisy, a film which (aided by its shrewdly pretty images of New York in the snow) will find its perfect niche on Christmas television in three years’ time.
-It’s a film out of time, as its somewhat self-conscious recurring references to the likes of _Now, Voyager_,
-_It Happened One Night_ and _Brief Encounter_ underline.
+It’s a film out of time, as its somewhat self-conscious recurring references to the likes of _Now, Voyager_,  _It Happened One Night_ and _Brief Encounter_ underline.
 Straight women and gay men will love it, which is perhaps just as it should be with any text bearing the Streisand imprimatur.

 The pleasures it offers are rare ones today – unobtrusively well-crafted direction, richly rounded performances and a general air of being made by and for grown-ups – and if the other side of that coin contains the predictability of the plot and the last-reel concession to retrogressive sexual politics that is this genre’s inescapable burden, I doubt whether audiences will complain too much.
 The acting in particular is a joy: Streisand is always best in comedy, and here she underplays (a career first?) to perfection, creating in Rose a wholly believable amalgam of wised-up smartness and romantic yearning.
 It’s also the most Jewish Streisand in years, with wisecracks, asides and facial gestures that Woody Allen might envy.
 Jeff Bridges adds another unfussily exact performance to his already impeccable CV, while Lauren Bacall bestows an extra layer of shimmering stellar poise.
 Her exchanges with Streisand, as still-manicured mother comforts ugly duckling daughter, are especially relishable, and there is a commendable emotional maturity in the way they eventually find a deeper understanding.